design driven innovation

 We need innovation to keep our economic cycle going, which is still based on consuming and renewing.

-We need innovation to help us climb the ladder of human needs, on our way to reach the final step… Innovation is there to bring us this advantage: Like a seed it holds the key to continuity.
-For our economy and society it creates value and prosperity, and in our economic system it‘s a mean to sustain against competition.
+We need innovation to help us climb the ladder of human needs, on our way to reach the final step… Innovation is there to bring us this advantage: Like a seed, it holds the key to continuity.
+For our economy and society, it creates value and prosperity, and in our economic system, it‘s a measure to sustain against the competition.

-With the access to capital, also the shift into the information technology rapidly progressed.
+With access to capital, also the shift into the information technology rapidly progressed.

 Soon the intellectual capital took over from the financial capital and from now the company with the patents could erect barriers to competition.

-But today this is rapidly commoditizing as well – the value chains of today’s economy do not cater for absolute barriers, they need to be open to cross fertilization and enhancement to win the battle for the consumer‘s favor.
+But today this is rapidly commoditizing as well – the value chains of today’s economy do not cater for absolute barriers, they need to be open to cross-fertilization and enhancement to win the battle for the consumer‘s favour.
 Today we are living in a paradigm shift.